 Details of the fees for each event will be set out in the event offer page.

 Where you book to attend one of our events the fee you pay is non-refundable.
 However, you may transfer your booking to an alternative date scheduled for the event or to another individual subject to availability provided enough notice is given in writing.

 The material on our site may only be reproduced or reused for internal, non-commercial purposes.
 This means you may download, view, copy and print pages from our website, but only for your own personal use subject to your agreement not to:

-We cannot guarantee documents or files downloaded from our website will be free from viruses and do not accept any responsibility for damage or loss caused by any virus.
-For your own protection you must use virus checking software when using our website, and we ask that you virus check any document or file which you intend to post or provide to us via our website.
+We cannot guarantee documents or files downloaded from our website will be free from viruses and do not accept responsibility for damage or loss caused by any virus.
+For your own protection you must use virus checking software when using our websites, and we ask that you virus check any document or file which you intend to post or provide to us via our websites.